mware-solutions/h2o-3/h2o-docs/src/product/flow/README.md

   ![File Upload Successful](images/Flow_FileUploadPass.png)

-Ok, now that your data is available in H2O Flow, let's move on to the next step: parsing.
+Ok, now that your data is available in Tetra Flow, let's move on to the next step: parsing.
 Click the **Parse these files** button to continue.

 ---